 Restorative Communication Objectives for Educators

 i.
-Educators collaborate to find ways to encourage their colleagues and students to identify, process and express emotions and needs with others in the restorative circle format.
+Educators and administrators commit to collaborate to find ways to encourage their colleagues and students to identify, process and express emotions and needs with others in the restorative circle format.

 ii.
 The circle provides a platform to assist people (students and educators) to better understand themselves, provide opportunities for social - emotional awareness, and leave the circle feeling valued, noticed and connected as a contributing member of the circle.